DaJackkal/minimalist/README.md

 # Dependencies
 - a working Java environment (JDK 8)
-- Maven for dependency and build management
+- [Optional] Maven for dependency and build management
-- GIT
+- GIT for cloning this repository
 - For the dockerized version of the app: docker and/or docker-compose
 - **If docker is not used**, an application server like Tomcat and an SQL server like MySQL

 # How to run the application
 The current application is using a Tomcat and a MySQL server.

-Before starting up the application, make sure you run a `mvn clean install`.
-You can startup in one of the following ways:
+If you don't have maven installed and want to use a dockerized maven build, you can do that by following the steps.
+Otherwise, if you have maven installed and don't want to use docker for building the application, make sure you run a `mvn clean install` before the following steps.

+Then, you can startup in one of the following ways:

 0. **Via docker-compose**
     - Make sure [docker-compose](https://docs.docker.com/compose/install/) is installed
     - open a terminal
     - `cd` to the project location
+    - [Optional] if you didn't build the application locally with maven, you can do it by using: `docker run -it --rm --name minimalist_build -v ~/.m2:/root/.m2 -v "$PWD":/usr/src/working_dir -w /usr/src/working_dir maven:3.3.9-jdk-8 mvn clean install`
     - run the command `docker-compose up` or `docker-compose up -d` for detached mode (you can use `docker logs container_name` to check the logs)
+    - [Optional] you can also combine the build and run command by running: `docker run -it --rm --name minimalist_build -v ~/.m2:/root/.m2 -v "$PWD":/usr/src/working_dir -w /usr/src/working_dir maven:3.3.9-jdk-8 mvn clean install && docker-compose up -d`

 0. **Via docker**
     - Make sure [docker](https://docs.docker.com/engine/installation/) is installed
     - open a terminal
     - `cd` to the project location
+    - [Optional] if you didn't build the application locally with maven, you can do it by using: `docker run -it --rm --name minimalist_build -v ~/.m2:/root/.m2 -v "$PWD":/usr/src/working_dir -w /usr/src/working_dir maven:3.3.9-jdk-8 mvn clean install`
     - Build the docker image with: `docker build . -t minimalist/restspring_web`
     - Run the MySQL container with: `docker run --detach --name=mysql_db -p 3306:3306 -e "MY_SQL_DATABASE=movies_db" -e "MYSQL_ROOT_PASSWORD=root" -v $(pwd)/src/main/resources/config/mysql/conf:/etc/mysql/conf.d:ro -v $(pwd)/src/main/resources/config/mysql/init:/docker-entrypoint-initdb.d:ro mysql:8`
     - You can make sure everything is ok by checking the MySQL logs with: `docker logs mysql_db`